mohamadhasansalmaaniyaan72/Exchange/README.md

  </strong>
 </p>

-<p>This is a program for managing stock and cryptocurrency accounting.
-The program can manage your stock exchange and cryptocurrency buy/sell activities and calculate your profits and losses.
+<p>This program is for cryptocurrency and stock accounting and can manage the buying and selling of assets in the stock market and cryptocurrency market, as well as calculate the profit and loss of the assets.
+Additional features are included in this project, which are explained in the table below.
+This project operates independently.</p>
-A new feature added to the app is saving personal passwords for apps. </p>
 <p>To make a purchase, enter this invitation code: <strong>1000000001</strong></p> <p>Recommended System: <strong>Windows(Vindoz) 8.0 or higher</strong></p>
 <p>If you have any problems, send a message to the email in the app or write your message in the links provided.</p>
 <p><strong>Currently, the validity period of each energy is 6 months.
 Amount per time period: 700TRX </strong></p>